llmcloud24/de.KCD-Summer-School-2024/Day_1/readme.md

 - try to login at the de.NBI Cloud Berlin dashboard: https://denbi-cloud.bihealth.org

 ## 2. How to deploy an vm:
-- create your pair of keys in the horizon dashboard: https://cloud.denbi.de/wiki/quickstart/#ssh-setup
+- Create your pair of keys in the horizon dashboard: https://cloud.denbi.de/wiki/quickstart/#ssh-setup
-- upload your public key in the de.NBI cloud portal: https://cloud.denbi.de/portal/webapp/#/userinfo
+- Upload your public key in the de.NBI cloud portal: https://cloud.denbi.de/portal/webapp/#/userinfo
-- how to create your own vm: https://cloud.denbi.de/wiki/Compute_Center/Berlin/#deploy-your-vms
+- How to create your own vm: https://cloud.denbi.de/wiki/Compute_Center/Berlin/#deploy-your-vms
   - you can choose to create VM with:
     - Details --> Instance Name: cloudvm-$yourName
     - Source --> create new Volume: yes and choose Image: Ubuntu-24.04-20240702